Archaeology of Oman: Samad Late Iron Age

-No coins were struck locally, and to date only two examples have turned up in contexts together with Samad Late Iron Age pottery, while the northern part of traditional Oman had at least partly a currency economy, Central Oman did not.
+No coins were struck locally, and to date only three examples have turned up in contexts together with Samad Late Iron Age pottery, while the northern part of traditional Oman had at least partly a currency economy, Central Oman did not.

-In the LIA a few glazed pottery imports derive from the upper Gulf and southern Mesopotamia.
-One class of pottery, balsamaria are wheel-turned and also are common in the late Pre-Islamic Late Iron Age graves in both areas of Oman.
+In the LIA several glazed pottery imports derive from the upper Gulf and southern Mesopotamia.
+One class of pottery, balsamaria, are wheel-turned and also are common in the late Pre-Islamic Late Iron Age graves in UAE sites.
 Approximately 3/4 of the find inventories in Central Oman finds are attributable to the Samad assemblage, far fewer to the recent pre-Islamic period, and a few cannot be attributed to a definable assemblage.
-Persian Achaemenid, Parthian, and Sasanian dominance of Oman is firmly entrenched in the secondary literature; thus, it is easy to criticize the integrity of the definition of the Samad assemblage.
+Persian Achaemenid, Parthian, and Sasanian dominance of Oman is firmly entrenched in the secondary literature.
+The integrity of the Samad late Iron Age rests on its site gazetteer and recent publication.

 Parthian, and later Sasanian, invaders from Iran temporarily dominated certain towns politically and militarily, but for logistical reasons, it was only possible to occupy a few sites, as occurred during later invasions.
 Persian presence is inferred by a few place-names near or on the coast (e.g. al-Rustaq) and personal names in Izki.
 It appears that, at this time in Central Oman, so-called Modern South Arabian languages were spoken.
 For the Early Iron Age this is far less certain.
 From ±500 BCE to ±500 CE or later, waves of migratory tribes from South and Central Arabia settle in south-eastern Arabia and Iran, as we know from oral historical sources.
 If so, then at least at first linguistically such populations were South Arabians and not Arabs.
 The tribal grounds of the Azd tribes in south-eastern Arabia of course are far larger and more diverse than the area of the Samad Late Iron Age sites.
 To judge from the Samad stone graves and from evidence about their diet, this was not Bedouin population, but rather consisted of farmers.

 These tribes brought the South Arabian, later Arabic, linguistic variety with them as far east as Khorasan in Iran.
 However, Omani Arabic has its own words and is not just an import from Central Arabia.
 It is assumed that Classical Arabic arrived with the Arab diaspora and Islam in the 7th and 8th centuries CE, first to the metropolitan centres.
 The occurrence in Arabia and the Red Sea littoral of ribbed amphorae manufactured in Aqaba/Ayla evidently in order to transport wine, shows the area just north of Aqaba to have been a fruitful agricultural area from 400 up to possibly 1000.
 On the other hand, Dr. Fleitmann has studied stalagmites from al-Hutah Cave in central Oman and has gathered information for a series of megadroughts especially around 530 CE.
 These may have afflicted the entire Peninsula.